Xfarya/CV/README.md

 (2016-2017)
 An INGO delivering humanitarian aid services to children.

 Responsible for mediating relations between 40 undocumented minors and a team of NGO staff.
 This was a very challenging environment, but one where I enjoyed the fast pace and unpredictable nature of the work.
-One of the biggest challenges faced here was of improving relations between staff and minors, which I helepd to improve through delivering cultural workshops, as well as facilitating meetings between staff and beneficiaries.
-These efforts came to a fore during the 2017 Kos earthquake, as none of us were really prepared for this, working in makeshift camps on the streets really solidified our sense of solidarity and community!
+One of the biggest challenges faced here was of improving relations between staff and minors, which I helped to achieve through delivering cultural workshops, as well as by facilitating meetings between staff and beneficiaries.
+These efforts came to a fore during the 2017 Kos earthquake.
+As none of us were really prepared for this situation, by working in makeshift camps on the streets, we managed to really solidify our sense of solidarity and community!

 <!-- - Any experience relevent to software development
  -->